uTensor/uTensor/README.md

 ## Introduction

-  uTensor is an extremely light-weight Deep-Learning Inference framework built on mbed and Tensorflow.
+  uTensor is an extremely light-weight Deep-Learning Inference framework built on Mbed and Tensorflow:

+  - TensorFlow to uTensor exporter (planned)
+  - Tensor Classes
+  - Operators Classes
+  - Context, a resource and graph management class

   This project is under going constant development.
+APIs are expected to update rapidly.

 ## Requirement